Skip to main content

 Ever heard the expression “money doesn’t grow on trees”?
 While that’s true, compound interest may make that dream a little more realistic.

-Compound interest helps your account balance grow over time.
+This interest method helps your account balance grow over time, even if you don’t add money to the account often or at all.
 This is good news when it comes to your savings account because it means your money could grow exponentially.

-Let’s take a look at how compound interest works, its benefits, and how you could take advantage of it.
+Let’s look at how compound interest works, its benefits, and how you could take advantage of it.

 Key Takeaways